I2Djs/pdf-frame-ai/README.md

 > ⚠️ **Work in Progress**: This project is currently in active development and experimentation.
 The API and model outputs may change as we refine the system.
 We welcome feedback and contributions!

-A powerful AI-powered PDF-frame template generator that uses fine-tuned language models to create optimized PDF frame templates based on natural language instructions.
+A powerful AI-powered PDF-frame template generator that uses fine-tuned language models to create optimized PDF-frame templates based on natural language instructions.

 ## Motivation